Overview for Year 7

 - Conventions of Language: 45 minutes — advanced spelling, complex grammar, clause structure

-- Numeracy: 65 minutes — non-calculator and calculator sections
+- Numeracy: 65 minutes — split into non-calculator and calculator-allowed sessions

 Advanced Skills Assessed